awslabs/ec2-spot-workshops/content/amazon-ec2-spot-cicd-workshop/gitlab-spot/before/aws_event.md

 ### Open the pre-provisioned CloudFormation stack

 In the next section we will get the login details of the GitLab environment that was pre-provisioned for you via AWS CloudFormation.
-First, you need to find and open the CloudFormation stack: it is the only one in the account.
+First, you need to find and open the CloudFormation stack: it is the oldest one in the account.

 {{%expand "Click to reveal detailed instructions" %}}
 1. In the AWS Console enter **CloudFormation** in the search box at the top of the screen and open the service: